cropped rubikvariantimageslogocropped rubikvariantimageslogo

 How Rubik fixes variant images on the product page

-Rubik Variant Images is a product page only app.
+Rubik Variant Images works on the product page and, since May 2026, also shows product card swatches on collection and listing pages for a single product’s variants.
 That fits Prestige perfectly, because Prestige is a product page first theme.

 Here is what changes after install: